 The routing number must be nine digits.
 The first two digits must be 01 through 12 or 21 through 32.
 Otherwise, the direct deposit will be rejected and a check sent instead.
 On the sample check, the routing number is 250250025.
-Jeffrey and Suzanne Maple would use that routing number unless their financial institution instructed them to use a different routing number for direct deposits.

-Your check may state that it is payable through a financial institution different from the one CAUTION at which you have your account.
+Your check may state that it is pavable through a financial institution different from the CAUTION one at which you have your account.
 If so, do not use the routing number on that check.
 Instead, contact your financial institution for the correct routing number to enter.